 The wrists, hands, and feet are also commonly affected.
 Tenosynovitis that affects tendons of the fingers can also make the finger stick in a bent position.

 Your doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-It will include an assessment of the joint.
+A physical exam assesses the joint.

-A blood test may also be done.
-Your doctor will use this to look for signs of bacterial infection or other conditions such as rheumatoid arthritis.
-Your doctor may refer you to a hand specialist.
+A blood test may also be done to look for signs of bacterial infection or other conditions like rheumatoid arthritis.

-Talk with your doctor about the best treatment plan for you.
-The goal of treatment is to reduce swelling and pain and to allow the tendon to move freely.
-Treatment options include the following:
+Treatment aims to reduce swelling and pain and to allow the tendon to move freely.

 Resting the involved joint is often the best treatment for tenosynovitis.
-A brace or splint may be used to help you rest the joint.
+A brace or splint may help you rest the joint.
 Rest may be combined with basic stretching and strengthening exercises.

 Ice and Heat